 Tip two: Each child is wired differently

-In the beginning we tried to potty train both Madelyn and Ethan.
-Madelyn is pretty easy going whereas Ethan is very boisterous and strong willed.
-Ethan had no desire to learn when we first began and it’s still touch and go today.
+In the beginning, we tried to potty train both Madelyn and Ethan.
+Madelyn is pretty easy going whereas Ethan is very boisterous and strong-willed.
+Ethan had no desire to learn when we first began and we are still on that journey.
 Madelyn has picked it up and she is doing well.
-As a mom of multiples we try to encourage them to do everything together…eat, sleep, play, etc. With potty training be ok with one starting and progressing before their twin.
+As a mom of multiples, we try to encourage them to do everything together…eat, sleep, play, etc. With potty training be ok with one starting and progressing before their twin.
 This could be the start of them establishing their own little world outside of twindom.

 Tip three: Be consistent